hypermedia-app/Alcaeus/docs/latest/representations/resource-affordances.md

 # Resource affordances

-In addition to the [basic](./resource-objects.md) `types` and `id` properties resource objects will also include two properties giving access to hypermedia descriptions coming from the API Documentation.
+In addition to the [basic](representations/resource-objects.md) `types` and `id` properties resource objects will also include two properties giving access to hypermedia descriptions coming from the API Documentation.

 ## Getting resource's operations

-Resource objects come with an `operations` property which will return an array of [`IOperation`][op] instances which represent a combination of
+Resource objects come with an `operations` property which will return an array of [`RuntimeOperation`][op] instances which represent a combination of:

 * inline operations
 * supported operations for all of the resource's types
 * supported operations for the supported property, where the resource is an object of said property

 Especially the last point can be a bit mind-boggling so here's an example.
 First, here's excerpt from the API Documentation.

 ```json
 {